 We wrote a series of blog posts to help IT pros understand traceroutes:

-- What Are Traceroutes and How Do They Work?
+- What is a Traceroute and How Do Traceroutes Work?

 - How To Identify Network Issues with Traceroutes?

 - Why Do Some Routers Drop Packets or Have High Latencies?

 - Decode the Hidden Information from Traceroute DNS